 - High-risk adolescents and youth

 - Underage drinking

 - Addictions (Substance abuse and behavioral addictions such as gambling and sex)

 - Eye movement desensitization and reprocessing (a trauma therapy)

-Lynann “Annie” Butler is chair and professor In the Human Services Department at Metropolitan State University of Denver.
+Lynann “Annie” Butler is a professor in the Human Services Department and interim chair of the Rita and Navin Dimond Department of Hotel Management at Metropolitan State University of Denver.
 She is a Licensed Professional Counselor (LPC), a Certified Addictions Counselor Level III and received a bachelor’s degree in Psychology at Colorado State University and a master’s degree in Counseling from the University of Colorado at Denver.

 She founded Professional Counseling Services, Inc. in Denver in 2002, providing a six-week intervention program for students facing suspension from high schools in five different school districts.
 She has worked in the field since 1991, and has shared her “wisdom, mistakes and humor with students” at MSU Denver since 2002.
 In 2012, she was the Human Services nominee for the US Professor of the Year Award, and has also received the Teaching Excellence Award from the Faculty Senate at MSU Denver.